karlnorling/gousto-app/README.md

 ## How to use
 To run and start the app please run the following commands in the terminal.
-This app requires that you have `node 11` or higher and `npm 6` or higher.
+This app requires that you have `node 11` or higher and `npm 6` or higher installed.

 To install required npm packages:
 ```